The Mantra

 Steps with Results

-Let’s write a function that asks the user maximum n
+Let’s write a function that asks the user maximum n times,

-and if they fail to provide a non-empty string, it returns a default value d
+and if they fail to provide a non-empty string, it returns a default value d:

 main :: IO ()